-1947 Postcard of Church of the Transfiguration ("Little Church Around the Corner") - New York City
+1947 Postcard of the Episcopal Church of the Transfiguration ("Little Church Around the Corner") - New York City

 Church of the Transfiguration